spyne-analytics/contracted-enterprises/README.md

 ## Customization

 To customize the dashboard:
-1. Update sample data in `app/data/sample-data.ts`
+1. Modify table columns in the header component
-2. Modify table columns in the header component
+2. Adjust filtering options in the filters component
-3. Adjust filtering options in the filters component
+3. Update styling using Tailwind CSS classes
-4. Update styling using Tailwind CSS classes
+4. Configure API endpoints in `app/services/api.ts`